 Keep chemicals OFF your body.
 Look at the awful ingredients in your toothpaste, face wash, lotions, soaps, makeup and so much more.
-Look for organic ingredients so you’re not exposing yourself to toxic ingredients- YOUR SKIN is your biggest organ so if you are eating organic but using conventional beauty products-you’re not doing yourself any good!
-Check out my How to Detox Your Beauty Products page.
+Look for organic ingredients so you’re not exposing yourself to toxic ingredients – YOUR SKIN is your biggest organ so if you are eating organic but using conventional beauty products – you’re not doing yourself any good!
+Learn more about how to detox your beauty products.

 5. Eat Enough High-Quality ORGANIC Protein.

-Read here about Why You Should Choose Organic Food.
-You must consume adequate protein to form proper amounts of elastin and collagen- which are primary components of your skin!
+Read more about why you should choose organic food.
+You must consume adequate protein to form proper amounts of elastin and collagen – which are primary components of your skin!
 This is as easy as adding organic eggs to your breakfast, organic chicken or turkey to lunch and a handful of walnuts or almonds to your snack along with grass fed meat or quality fish for dinner.

 6. Clean up your Cleaning Products.